cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-05-05-the-last-paper-myth.md

 published: false
 ---

-Last week I met a PhD former student colleague.
+Last week, I met a former PhD student who was my colleague.
 She is in the last year of her PhD.
 I asked the usual: _How are you doing?_
-She replied with a wistful smile: _I'm working on last paper._
+She replied with a wistful smile: _I'm working on my very last paper._
 Her face showed a mix of fatigue and resignation.
 It's clear that she was under pressure to finish "one last paper more."
-I understand the situation because I've been there too.
+I quickly understood the situation because I had been there too.
-I've seen it many times.
+I've also seen it many times.
-The "last paper myth" is a common experience among PhD students.
+The "last paper myth" is a common experience among PhD students who are about to graduate.
-It is not just pervasive in academia but is a reflection of broader conflicting interests.
+It is not just pervasive in academia but is a reflection of broader conflicting interests between science producers and their stakeholders.
-In this blog post, I aim to unpack the "last paper myth" for academics and discuss implications beyond academic circles.
+In this blog post, I uncover the "last paper myth" for academics and dive into a more philosophical discussion regarding this phenomenon beyond academic circles.
-My intention is to decompose this situation and provide actionable insights on how to identify, address, and navigate the last minute pressures both in academia and in future professional engagements.
+My intention is to provide actionable insights for researchers on how to identify, address, and navigate this kind of pressure, whether they stay in academia or engage in other professional endeavors.
-Let's start by looking at the expectation v.s reality in the last year of a PhD student.
+Let's start by looking at the contrast between expectations and reality during the last year of a typical PhD student.

 <figure class="jb_picture">
   {% responsive_image width: "100%" border: "0px solid #808080" path: img/posts/img-placeholder.png alt: "TODO" %}